a-recknagel/Flask-Shortcut/README.rst

 microservice is implemented, which bugs and minor changes it experiences over time, testing basic API compatibility gets a lot more manageable.

+In a test-engineering context, it would be considered a "fake".

 What is a Shortcut?
 -------------------

-In the context of this package, a shortcut is a pair of condition -> response.
+In the context of this package, a shortcut is a condition-and-response pair.
-The response is `anything that an view function can return`_, and the condition depends on one of the three possible mapping contexts.
+The response is `anything that a view function can return`_, and the condition depends on one of the three possible mapping contexts.

 In the first context, only the response is passed as the shortcut, and the